thadryanjs/install-arch-on-vm/InstallVM.md

 ![alt text](images/install/install_14.png)

 We're doing this setup for English language systems, use whatever you're looking for.
 Basically we're just uncommenting the language locale we want.
-If you're configuring an English langauge system, scroll until you find...
+If you're configuring an English language system, scroll until you find...

 *#en_US.UTF-8 UTF-8*